-Some common causes of burns in children include hot food and drinks, kitchen appliances, heaters, irons, treadmills and barbeques.
-Soups, noodles, tea and coffee are among the most common causes of scalds for children under the age of five and can take less than a second to cause a serious burn.
+Common causes of burns in children include hot food and drinks, kitchen appliances, heaters, irons, treadmills and barbeques.
+Spilled hot soup, noodles, tea and coffee can take less than a second to cause a serious burn.

 The most common types of burns are scalds, contact burns, flame and friction burns.

 Children’s skin burns deeper, quicker and at lower temperatures compared to adults.
-Burns from scalds cause lifelong problems for many children.
+Burns can cause lifelong problems for many children.
 Families suffer guilt and blame, while children usually suffer with pain and scarring that leads to body image and self-esteem problems.

-For more information on posters that were developed for schools aimed at preventing burn injuries in the school environment, please visit the burns resources for schools page.
+For information and posters developed for schools aimed at preventing burn injuries in the school environment, please visit the burns resources for schools page.